giantswarm/docs/src/content/advanced/storage/efs/index.md

 - EFS has the capability to mount the same persistent volume to multiple pods at the same time using the ReadWriteMany [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
 - EFS will not hit the [AWS Instance Volume Limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html) as it is a software mount and will avoid the [Impaired EBS]({{< relref "/advanced/storage/ebs-troubleshooting" >}}) issue.
 - EFS mount times are better than EBS.
+- EFS provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS and it's enabled by default.

 If you need to use EFS to provision volumes, be advised: